In this Bar Rescue episode, Jon Taffer visits Harbor Point Club and Grill in Richardson, Texas.

 The owners tell him that they have more than $400,000 invested in the business and have no money left.

-They sit down to drink at the bar because they are stressed by the situation.
+They sit down at the bar to have a drink because they are stressed by the situation.

 Jon can’t understand why they are that close to ruin but drink because they are stressed.

-He tells them to clean up the bar and they must work harder than he would.
+He tells them to clean up the dirty bar and they must work harder than he would to turn it around.

 The next day, they have a staff meeting with Jon and the experts.